 Get to know the hosts of 'The List'

-Each night our hosts bring you the latest headlines, trends and consumer issues in an unique way.
+Each night Teresa, Matt and Conor bring you the latest headlines, trends and consumer issues in an unique way.

-Teresa Strasser is an Emmy-award-winning writer (Comedy Central's "Win Ben Stein's Money") and Emmy-nominated television personality (TLC's "While You Were Out") who now co-hosts The List.
+Teresa Strasser is an Emmy-award-winning writer (Comedy Central's "Win Ben Stein's Money") and Emmy-nominated television personality (TLC's "While You Were Out") who now hosts The List.

 Radio and podcast audiences likely know her best as the long-time co-host of The Adam Carolla Show, syndicated nationally.
 As a journalist, she is a three-time recipient of the Los Angeles Press Club Award.
 Her bestselling first book, "Exploiting My Baby" (Penguin) was optioned by Sony Pictures Television and ABC in 2012.

 On the subject of lists, says Strasser, “You are either angry that the thing you love isn’t on the list or you’re validated because your thing is on the list.
 Either way, it’s always something to talk about.”

 Other television credits include serving as a field correspondent for WNYW-TV’s Good Day New York and for Fox shows Good Day Live and On Air With Ryan Seacrest.